 Discover how some of the Top 100 B2B CMOs in Technology 2021 navigated one of the most challenging times for their function and their field strategies.

 Of all the functions affected by the sudden emergence of a global pandemic, marketers, and in particular, B2B field marketers, were some of the most impacted.
 Almost overnight their face-to-face meetings, their conferences, international trade shows and pipelines were paused or shelved as most of the world stayed at home.
 What was also immediately apparent was that this was not a short term change, and so the question lingered on how field and event marketers would adapt in the medium term to a very new way of working.

 B2B marketing leaders revisit those first few weeks of March 2020 to compare and contrast their teams’ responses and how that evolved into their new, digital marketing strategies today.

 With Peter Stojanovic moderating, the speakers of this roundtable debate include:

 - Sumi Shukla, VP EMEA Marketing, Riverbed Technology

 - Simon Edward, CMO, IBM UK

-For Catherine Dutton, the pandemic came barely four weeks after Atos’ organizational restructure, meaning a double-blow to her marketing activities.
+For Catherine Dutton, the pandemic came barely four weeks after Atos’ organisational restructure, meaning a double-blow to her marketing activities.